ntlimited/wp-title/README.md

 You can override the directory that media will be copied to using these flags.

-- **-t** **--to**: set the root directory (otherwise configurable via the storage\_root configuration key in the .conf file)
+- **-t** **--to**: set the root directory (otherwise configurable via the storage.root configuration key in the .conf file)
 - **-f**, **--folder**: if you don't want a generic "Season X" folder under the show's directory, you can give it another title here.
 Useful for shows that have actual names for their seasons, like Blackadder.